anicholakos/complete_fxos_tutorial/source/episode02.rst

 Go ahead and download the code from: `https://github.com/jelkner/zipcodeapp
 <https://github.com/jelkner/zipcodeapp>`__

 Extract all the code in some folder.
-For e.g. on my machine, the code is present in ``$HOME/Projects/zipcodeapp`` but it could be any directory of your choice.
+For example, on my machine, the code is present in ``$HOME/Projects/zipcodeapp`` but it could be any directory of your choice.
 You should see a folder structure inside of ``zipcodeapp``, that looks like this: